adamsilver/fdpb/03-book-a-flight.md

 If the user types nothing or if the user types an exact match, pressing Down will populate the menu with every option and move focus to the first option.
 Otherwise, the menu is populated with the matching options, and again, the first option is focused.

-We'll look at the `highlightOption()` method in more detail shortly.
+We'll look at the `highlightOption()` method shortly.

-#### Operating The Menu
+#### Scrolling The Menu

-The menu has a `max-height` set in CSS means the menu will grow to maximum of height (of 12em in this case).
-If the content

-which keeps the entire menu inside the viewport.
-This rule

- Mouse and touch-screen users are able to scroll the menu by default.
+We want to make sure the menu is visible within the viewport and doesn't get cut off even if the menu contains hundreds of options, much like a standard select box would do.

 ```CSS
 .autocomplete [role=listbox] {